akinmaurice/react-redux-authentication/README.md

 # GramClone

-React-Redux Authentication SPA (Single Page Application) Built using React JS, Redux,  React-Router, Redux-Thunk to show User Authentication Through an API.
+React-Redux Authentication SPA (Single Page Application),

+Built using React JS, Redux,  React-Router, Redux-Thunk to show User Authentication Through an API.

-Authenticated Users are Able to View the Images Available
+Authenticated Users are Able to View their Todos and Create New Todos

+REST API Server for this application is available [Here](https://github.com/akinmaurice/todo-API)

 ## Features